gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 3. Ensure you have enabled developer mode on the Azure Sphere.
 4. Select **GDB Debugger (HLCore)** from the **Select Startup** dropdown.
 	![](resources/vs-start-application.png).
-5. From Visual Studio, press <kbd>F5</kbd> to build, deploy, start, and attached the remote debugger to application now running the Azure Sphere device.
+5. From Visual Studio, press <kbd>F5</kbd> to build, deploy, start, and attached the remote debugger to the application now running the Azure Sphere device.

 ---